IAAA-Lab/AgriculturalDigitalTwinPlatform/README.md

 ![alt text](<./docs/images/Screen Shot 2024-07-16 at 11.40.09.png>)

-We need to wait some minutes for them to execute in the background.
+We need to wait some minutes for them to execute in the background (maybe like 5-7 minutes, it is because it depends on a external slow API).
 After that, we can see the information in the app:

 ![alt text](<./docs/images/Screenshot 2024-09-02 at 22.53.27.png>)